erroronline1/qualitymanagement/readme.md

 [back to top](#table-of-contents)

 ## requirements
-* microsoft office (developed and tested with office 2013 and 2019 professional, word, excel and outlook, lower versions probably work as well, at some point company dropped office 2010 so i can not test it any longer)
+* microsoft office (developed and tested with office 2013 and 2019 professional, word, excel and outlook, previous versions probably work as well, at some point company dropped office 2010 so i can not test it any longer)
 * network access for every employee to access the assistant only from one source
 * one somewhat experienced office user to customize the document-blueprints and vba-codes
 * one webdeveloper to customize the application for your companies needs and optionally provide you with desired additional modules
 * at best a python-developer for provided scripts, having heard of json and knowing how to regex
 * patience with coworkers blaming 'your' assistant for every network failure, printer settings and their inability to read the literal hints and descriptions
-* provided python-scripts probably will have to be compiled (unless you have python installed - [3.8 for the moment](https://www.python.org/downloads/release/python-3810/)). i recommend [pyinstaller](http://www.pyinstaller.org/) for this usecase - at least for windows environments - i just don't know about others.
+* provided python-scripts probably will have to be compiled (unless you have python installed - [3.8 for the moment](https://www.python.org/downloads/release/python-3810/) due to compatibility with eel as the main driver for the [assistant](#the-assistant)). i recommend [pyinstaller](http://www.pyinstaller.org/) for this usecase - at least for windows environments - i just don't know about others.

 [back to top](#table-of-contents)